-My first choice is the Presto FlipSide Belgian Waffle Maker.
+My first choice is the Presto FlipSide Belgian Waffle Maker from Amazon.
 I’m totally sold on the flipping mechanism to get a perfectly even waffle.

 Also, I think the unique storage design is a great feature.
 Especially if you have limited counter space or small cabinets.

-My next choice would be the Croquade Traditional Waffle Maker.
+My next choice would be the Croquade Traditional Waffle Maker from Amazon.
 Again it has the back and forth function which I’ve mentioned already is a great feature.

 I’m also impressed that the plates are dish washer safe.
 And the fact that they are interchangeable is a feature you’d go far to find for the price range of this waffle iron.

 Although the liege plate is sold separately, I don’t see this as a big issue.
 Especially if you and your family enjoy liege waffles.
 Or if you’re a waffle connoisseur looking to be adventurous!

 You know that saying, “If it’s not broke, don’t fix it”?